GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 The function then applies a two-step check of the file.

-The first step tries to open the file, and if successful, the first step passes.
+1. The first step tries to open the file, and if successful, the first step passes.
 If an `OSError` occurs, the slot number – path pair is deleted from the dictionary.
 It is filter out files with extension different from `extension` argument.

-#### Second check syep (file format check):
+2. Second check step (file format check):

-If the `do_check` argument is `True`, the function compares the first word of the file with `check_word`.
+* If the `do_check` argument is `True`, the function compares the first word of the file with `check_word`.

-If they match, the test is passed.
+* If they match, the test is passed.

-If they are different, that slot-path pair is excluded from the dictionary.
+* If they are different, that slot-path pair is excluded from the dictionary.

 ## Examples